colinstein/homebrew-mutt/README.md

     $ brew tap colinstein/mutt
     $ brew install colinstein/mutt/mutt

+Chances are good you're using this tap so that you can gain access to the features added in the patches.
+In those cases you should use:

+    $ brew tap-pin colinstein/mutt
+    $ brew install mutt --with-trash-patch --with-sidebar-patch \
+      --with-index-color-patch --with-s-lang

+While s-lang isn't technically reqiured, it does seem to address some colo issues when running under iTerm2 on Mac OS X. The other default options in the default formula still work too.

 ## Patches
+The index color patch was originally written by Christian Aichinger however the site it was hosted at no longer exists.
+Andreas Jaggi has updated that patch to work with the most recent version of Mutt.
+[Details of his work](https://blog.x-way.org/Linux/2015/11/03/Mutt-Homebrew-Formula-extended-with-indexcolor-patch.html) can be found on this blog.

+The side-bar patch was written by Justin Hibbits and is maintained for the pristine Mutt source by Terry Chan.
+The documentation and details of his work can be found at [Lunar Linux](http://www.lunar-linux.org/mutt-sidebar/) though the Thomer Gil, who improved Justin's original work, also has equivalent [documentation](http://thomer.com/mutt/index-old.html) on his site.

 The trash-bar patch was written by Cedric Duval.
 You can view the details of his work and the documentation [at his website](http://cedricduval.free.fr/mutt/patches/#trash). it has since been updated for mutt 1.5.24 by Andreas Jaggi.
 [Details of his work](https://blog.x-way.org/Linux/2015/09/23/Homebrew-Tap-for-Mutt-1-5-24-with-trash_folder-patch.html) are on this blog.

-The side-bar patch was written by Justin Hibbits and is maintained for the pristine Mutt source by Terry Chan.
-The documentation and details of his work can be found at [Lunar Linux](http://www.lunar-linux.org/mutt-sidebar/) though the Thomer Gil, who improved Justin's original work, also has equivalent [documentation](http://thomer.com/mutt/index-old.html) on his site.